gustavos86/gustavos86.github.io/_posts/2024-07-18-Installing-Ansible-on-Ubuntu.md

 It seems the best is to upgrade Ansible and move on...

-## Installing the latest Ansible version
+## Installing the latest Ansible version from the official Ansible repo

+This is **not** a clean install of Ansible, since I installed it before with **Python PIP** as described in the previous section.

+I followed this guide [How to check Ansible version on Linux/Unix - Install latest ansible on a Ubuntu Linux based distro](https://www.cyberciti.biz/faq/command-to-see-ansible-version-check-on-linux-unix/)

 We need to add the `ppa:ansible/ansible` repo